 - Active unrestricted licensure as a physician in one or more states

-- Board certification in Psychiatry
+- Active American Board of Psychiatry and Neurology (ABPN) board certification in Psychiatry

 - Ability to meet the minimum requirements for joining CIA, including U.S. citizenship and a background investigation

 - Willingness to travel overseas, including for prolonged deployments